 Before a product hits the market, it gets approved by various internal and external stakeholders including management, product designers, marketers, clients, collaborators, and regulatory bodies.
 If the prototype is weak and doesn’t communicate the idea clearly, companies will face hindrances in getting quick approvals; thereby, delaying the product launch.
 Rapid prototyping allows companies to build sophisticated designs and present the design idea in a detailed and clear way due to their CAD capabilities.
 Easy communication of design ideas thereby translates to rapid innovation.

 There’s a high probability of incorporating customized changes along the design process.
-Rapid prototyping allows for the development of personalized products as per individual requirement without the need for special tools or process.
+Rapid prototyping allows for the development of personalized products as per individual requirements without the need for special tools or processes.
 All that is required is a small change in the CAD model, and they can deliver the design as per the requirement of the customer.

 Minimizing design flaws

 Since rapid prototyping allows for changes to be incorporated swiftly, all design flaws can be addressed instantaneously.
 With the help of additive manufacturing, the company can identify flaws prior to mass production.
 Since the prototype material closely resembles the properties and strength of the actual product, it allows for physical tests to be performed effortlessly.
 Consequently, product faults and usability issues can be identified earlier to prevent hiccups in the manufacturing process later.

 Cost and time savings

 Additive manufacturing can eliminate the need for developing molds, patterns, and special tools – resulting in massive time savings.
 Unlike conventional prototyping methods like CNC machining, rapid prototyping produces minimal wastages as it only prints the materials that are actually required to build the object.
 As a result, it offers enormous cost and time savings to the manufacturers.

 For more information on rapid prototyping in the manufacturing industry, product design, additive manufacturing, and 3D printing: